sodascience/metasyn/docs/source/usage/extensions.rst

 Custom distribution plug-ins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you wish to create a custom distribution plugin, please refer to the :ref:`Distributions <dist_plugin>` page of the :doc:`/developer/developer` section.
+If you wish to create a custom distribution plugin, please refer to the :ref:`dist_plugin` section on the :doc:`/developer/plugins` developer documentation page.